What is the Lifetime ISA?

 The LISA is designed for people saving for their first home or later life and retirement from age 60.
 So you should only plan to use the funds for those purposes.
 You are still able to cash it in for other reasons, but in most cases this would incur a 25% government charge, applied to the whole amount of your withdrawal.

 This charge returns the government bonus to them, including the growth or other bonuses received on that money, plus a small penalty for the withdrawal.
-If you do wish to make withdrawals, then it’s important to read “How do I make withdrawals?” in the Lifetime ISA Key Features for further details.
+If you do wish to make withdrawals, then it’s important to read the Lifetime ISA Important Information for further details.

 Whilst you have to be under 40 to open a LISA, once open you can contribute until age 50, with government bonuses being added.
 From age 50, no further contributions can be made, and in most instances the 25% penalty would apply if you were to access your funds.
 This does not apply if you fall terminally ill or die.
 From age 60, you can access your LISA for any purpose without penalty.